ro31337/libretaxi/README.md

 ## Why Telegram?

 * Available for all popular platforms
-* Contains rich bot API
+* Has rich bot API
 * Fast, reliable, and secure
 * Works perfect with slow/poor Internet connection
 * Staff and support are developer-friendly